ultralightbeam/project-2_CNNs-on-traffic-signs/writeup_template.md

 | 1.9E-31	      		| Speed limit (70km/h)					 				|
 | 1.6E-35				| Speed limit (50km/h)      							|

-It is noteworthy that the contending candidates have epsilon probability but are mostly speed limit signs.
+It is intuitive that even though the contending candidates have epsilon probabilities, they are mostly speed limit signs.

 For the second image (no entry image), the model is very confident of its decision.